 9. Lake Waikareiti

 The turquoise lake is a sight of its own in the Te Urewera park.
 Take the 2-hour track or get a rowing boat to explore every inch of the lake and its islands.
 Lake Waikareiti is nicknamed: lake-on-an-island-in-a-lake… We’ll let you figure out why.

 Location: In the Te Urewera park.
 Access is via a walking track starting 200 metres (219 yards) from the Aniwaniwa Visitor Centre on State Highway 38.

 10. Lake Waikaremoana

-Location: In the Te Urewa park.
-60km northwest of Wairoa and 80km southwest of Gisborne.
+Location: In the Te Urewera park.
+60km (37 miles) northwest of Wairoa and 80km (50 miles) southwest of Gisborne.